My Golden Visa immigration services logo

 Similarly, St Lucia offers group investment options with a total project value of at least $6 million, where each participant must contribute a minimum of $1 million.
 For sole investments, the minimum threshold is $3.5 million.

 Investments in securities.
-Investments in securities, such as government bonds, stocks, or investment funds, are an option under certain Golden Visa and Golden Passport programs.
+Investments in securities, such as government bonds, stocks, or investment funds, are an option under certain residence-by-investment and citizenship-by-investment programmes.

 For instance, Cyprus offers residency to investors purchasing units of Cypriot investment funds in the form of AIF, AIFLNP, and RAIF for at least €300,000.